Bachelor of Science in Nursing for Registered Nurses (RN-BSN)

 Semester – 1

-Advanced English Writing [AEW 101]
+AEW 101: Advanced English Writing

 The course provides an intensive instruction in the writing process focusing on the organization of ideas in well-developed expository and argumentative essays with some emphasis on developing vocabulary and writing the examination answer.
 In the process the students will be able to document their clinical encounters and their learning effectively.

-Communication Skills for Health Professionals [CHP 101]
+CHP 101: Communication Skills for Health Professionals

 The course introduces the student to the principles of communication that enhance interpersonal communication between self and other individuals in small and large group settings.
 Scenarios from hospital settings will help the learners to visualize themselves in their future roles; lay emphasis to the increasing importance of communication between patient/client and care providers; and the connection between communication practices and quality patient care outcomes.

-Health Assessment [NS-HAT 201]
+NS-HAT 201: Health Assessment

 This course provides the students with the knowledge and skill necessary to perform a comprehensive health assessment utilizing the skills of history taking, inspection, palpation, percussion, and auscultation.
 Normal assessment findings, frequently seen variations from normal and cultural differences are discussed.

-Professional Trends and Issues in Nursing [NS-PTI 201]
+NS-PTI 201: Professional Trends and Issues in Nursing

 This course aims at developing an understanding of the trends, current issues, scope and expanded roles in nursing to the learners.
-The course imparts in depth knowledge in the current concepts and factors influencing contemporary nursing and equip them to take up the roles & responsibilities of a professional nurse as well as a member of the health care team.
+The course imparts in depth knowledge in the current concepts and factors influencing contemporary nursing and equip them to take up the roles & responsibilities of a professional nurse as well as a member of the healthcare team.

-Concepts in Nursing [NS-CIG 201]
+NS-CIG 201: Concepts in Nursing

 This course provides knowledge on the nursing concepts that form the foundations of nursing practice and provides information on nursing theories, models & approaches of nursing care.
 The course imparts knowledge and skills in the advanced concepts involved in the practice and developments in the nursing profession.

-Nursing Informatics [NS-NIS 201]
+NS-NIS 201: Nursing Informatics

 This course prepares the student to utilize informatics and health care technologies in the nursing care of individuals for the enhancement of patient outcomes as well as to gain an appreciation of the proficiencies required of an expert knowledge worker and apply these competencies to routine practice as a nurse.